-Hull Model – The hull form was required to establish the cradle curvature, angle and dimension restrictions during the design phase.
-The model was created from pdf linesplans.
+Hull Model – Firstly, the hull form was required to establish the cradle curvature, angle, and dimension restrictions during the design phase.
+To create the hull model, pdf linesplans were utilized.

-Lifting Lugs – MBM selected the strong points, at main bulkheads at frame 11 & frame 49.
+Lifting Lugs – Next, MBM selected the strong points at main bulkheads at frame 11 & frame 49.
 After selecting the strong points, the lifting lug was designed and lifting commenced.

 Cradle Design – The cradle design was an iterative process based on the flow of forces through the structure to the hatch cover.
-The two designs had to marry together to create a safe working platform for the cargo.
+As a result, the two designs had to marry together to create a safe working platform for the cargo.

-FEA – The design was undertaken at MBM and structural integrity of the cradle was assessed in roll/heave and pitch/heave motions.
+FEA – MBM then undertook the design and structural integrity assessment of the cradle in roll/heave and pitch/heave motions using Finite Element Analysis.

-Hatch Cover Assessment – In order to assess the capability to load the cargo, hand calculations and a 2D wire frame were implemented to asses the capability to load this cargo as it has a footprint that exceeds the Tons/m2 rule.
-The results of the above analysis were presented to a BMT Surveyor for insurance purposes to gain permission to load the cargo.
+Hatch Cover Assessment – In order to assess the capability to load the cargo, hand calculations and a 2D wire frame were implemented as the cargo’s footprint exceeded the Tons/m2 rule.
+Subsequently, the results of the above analysis were presented to a BMT Surveyor for insurance purposes, which was necessary to gain permission to load the cargo.

 Hatch cover generated for a vessel in 2D FEA Wire frame to assess the structural integrity compared to a simply supported beam theory.